Scratching or Redness? A Simple Guide to Dog Skin Allergies

 Main Causes of Dog Skin Allergies

-To manage this condition, we must first identify the root cause.
+To support an itchy dog well, it helps to identify the likely trigger.
 Skin allergies in dogs generally fall into three main categories.
-Identifying the specific type is crucial for long-term care.
+Identifying the likely type helps shape the long-term care plan.

 1. The "Invisible" Menace: Flea Allergy Dermatitis (FAD)